Complete SAT Preparation Guide

 What Is the SAT Exam?

-SAT Exam Structure
+SAT Exam Format: Structure and Adaptive Testing

 The digital SAT consists of two main sections.